 We believe immediate action is needed by the provincial government to increase staffing levels to provide the care needed by Nova Scotians living in long-term care.

-Send a message to your MLA asking them to increase the staff-to-patient ratio for Nova Scotians living in long-term care to 4.1 direct care hours per resident per day.
+Call your MLA today asking them to increase the staff-to-patient ratio for Nova Scotians living in long-term care to 4.1 direct care hours per resident per day.

 More caring hands mean a better quality of life for both workers and residents.